How outrage over vaccine mandates became a mainstream GOP stance - The Boston Globe

 “What the president does is, he creates political cover for Republican leaders, who will scream loudly because it’s politically expedient,” he said.
 “But I think many of them are actually feeling relieved, because now they don’t have to do the hard work of convincing their constituents.”

-Indeed, when the highly infectious delta variant began ripping through their communities and overwhelming their hospitals, many elected Republicans — notably, Sen. Mitch McConnell, R-Ky., the minority leader — started pleading with people to get vaccinated.
+Indeed, when the highly infectious Delta variant began ripping through their communities and overwhelming their hospitals, many elected Republicans — notably, Senator Mitch McConnell of Kentucky, the minority leader — started pleading with people to get vaccinated.
 Most of the Republican governors criticizing Biden have said much the same.

 Advertisement